Charles Sobhraj: Where is the Serial Killer Now?

 In Bangkok, Sobhraj was joined by his two infamous associates: Marie-Andrée Leclerc, a traveler from Quebec, and Ajay Chowdhury, an Indian man.
 The trio’s scams usually involved helping tourists in need, gaining their trust, and then drugging them to steal their valuables.
 It is here that Charles and Ajay started murdering tourists at an alarming rate.
 To avoid detection, the bodies were often burnt to make them unrecognizable.
 To further throw the police off their trail, they would use the passports of the murdered travelers when they traveled to surrounding countries in search of more victims.

 Some of the tourists he killed and the passports they subsequently used belonged to an American tourist named Teresa Knowlton, a young girl from Seattle, a Turkish traveler Vitali Hakim, his girlfriend who came looking for him, and the Dutch couple, Henk Bintanja and Cornelia Hemker, whose burnt bodies were later discovered.
 The bikinis that Teresa and later Vitali’s girlfriend were found dead in made Sobhraj infamously known as the “Bikini Killer.”
-The trio went on to commit murders in Nepal and India, and it is suspected that Sobhraj even killed his accomplice Ajay in Malaysia.
+He, Ajay, and Marie then went on to commit more offenses in Nepal and India, and it is theorized Sobhraj even killed his accomplice Ajay in Malaysia.

 Following the eventual discovery of Sobhraj’s multiple murders, he and Leclerc became globally wanted figures on Interpol’s list.
-Leclerc and Sobhraj were eventually arrested in Delhi whilst he was trying to steal from a group of French students.
-By being imprisoned in India, Sobhraj was able to avoid being tried for the murders he committed in Thailand and was released as a free French citizen in 1997 after serving 22 years in Delhi’s Tihar Jail.
+Leclerc and Sobhraj were eventually arrested in Delhi in 1976 for 2 murders after trying to steal from a group of French students.
+By being imprisoned in India, Sobhraj was able to avoid being tried for the murders he committed in Thailand despite there being an Interpol warrant against him, and was released as a free French citizen in 1997 after serving 22 years in Delhi’s Tihar Jail.

-Newly acquitted, Sobhraj received global fame upon his release and charged heavily for interviews.
-He is said to have sold the rights for a movie about his life for more than $15 Million.
+Newly released, Sobhraj subsequently received global fame and hence charged heavily for any interviews he chose to give.
+He is even said to have sold the rights of his tale to a movie about his life for more than $15 Million.
 However, for an unknown reason, Sobhraj went back to Nepal in 2003, where he was arrested from a casino and charged for the murder of an American traveler Connie Bronzich, receiving life in prison.
 His subsequent appeals for allegedly not having received a fair trial were denied by the Supreme Court of Nepal, and he was later convicted for the murder of Connie’s partner, Laurent Carrière, as well.

-As per the latest reports, Charles Sobhraj is currently in Nepal’s Central Prison in Kathmandu, where he has been since his arrest in 2003, spending many years in solitary confinement.
-Apart from his appeals to higher courts, Chantal filed a case with the European Court of Human Rights against the French government, stating that Sobhraj had not received legal assistance.
-This was to no avail.
+As per the latest reports, Charles Sobhraj was released from Nepal’s Central Prison in Kathmandu in 2022, where he had remained since his arrest in 2003, spending many years in solitary confinement.
+Apart from his appeals to higher courts, Chantal also filed a case with the European Court of Human Rights against the French government, stating that Sobhraj had not received legal assistance.
+This was to no avail too.

 Sobhraj, for all intents and purposes, married his lawyer’s daughter, Nihita Biswas, in 2008 in a ceremony held inside the prison.
 However, prison officials denied it and attributed the celebration in prison to a local festival.
 In 2014, after being convicted of Connie’s partner Laurent’s murder, Sobhraj received a second life sentence in prison.

 The exact number of people that Charles Sobhraj murdered remains unknown, and though he has been linked to 12 murders, some believe it to be closer to 30.
 However, in a call with his lawyer and Nihita’s mother Shakuntala Thapa in 2017, he stated, “I did not commit any murders, I am being convicted on the basis of some strange suspicion.
 I need help.”
-Apart from his wife and his lawyer mother-in-law, who say that Sobhraj is notorious only for his perceived skill at escaping prisons, he has few sympathizers, and authorities say there is conclusive proof of the murders he is convicted for, It seems as though he won’t be getting out of prison any time soon.
+Apart from his wife and his lawyer mother-in-law, who say that Sobhraj is notorious only for his perceived skill at escaping prisons, he has few sympathizers, and authorities say there is conclusive proof of the murders he is convicted for.
+Yet, he maintains his innocence.

 SPONSORED LINKS